-Our strategic priorities for improving company value in 2019 are:
+Our strategic priorities for improving company value are:

 In a strong market for Australian gold, Alkane has a focus on gold production, exploration and partnerships.
 This emphasis on gold is driven by our commitment to create value shareholders and the need to wait for market conditions that will support progress of the Dubbo Project.
 Our gold strategy is soundly based on our existing gold assets, established projects, promising prospects, and demonstrated experience in gold exploration and production.

 Our multi-faceted gold investment strategy will increase value for shareholders and strengthen Alkane for the long term.
 We are using our strong cash resources to fund:

 - Underground mining at Tomingley Gold Operations (TGO).
 Underground development has commenced, with the first production of ore expected later in 2019.